safx/ejdb/_sources/doc/ql/ql.txt

 ``{fieldpath: {$exists: true|false}}``

 When `$exists` value set to `true`, the documents that contain the `fieldpath` will be matched, including documents where the value of `fieldpath` is null.
-Otherwise this operator returns documents that do not contain the specified `fieldpath`.
+Otherwise this operator returns the documents that do not contain the specified `fieldpath`.

 .. _$elemMatch: